MasiMasinga/email-bombing/README.md

 ## Tips
-- Send messages in chunks smaller than 50 messages in a go to avoid server from timing out.
+- Send messages in chunks smaller than 50 messages at a go to avoid server from timing out.